 - Official TOEFL scores for international applicants whose native language is not English.
 The Educational Testing Service will send official scores directly to Northwestern University's Graduate School.
 Use the institutional code 1565.

-Finally, two official transcripts (bearing registrar's signature and/or the institution's seal) from each post-secondary institution attended, documenting all courses taken (within or outside a degree program), grades received, and degrees earned are required.
-Transcripts should be mailed to:
+- An official transcript (bearing registrar's signature and/or the institution's seal) from each post-secondary institution attended, documenting all courses taken (within or outside a degree program), grades received, and degrees earned.

 The faculty will review the application packet and let you know if you will be invited to campus for a faculty interview, at which point we ask that you bring a physical copy of your directing portfolio.